bassaad17/tdi_pub/dsf-miniprojects/readme.md

 ## (5) TensorFlow - Image Classification with Neural Networks

 Neural networks are all the rage in Machine Learning, and deservedly so for their high performance in tasks that spans far beyond image classification.
 In this project, a series of models are built to classify a series of images into one of ten classes `('airplane', 'automobile', 'bird', 'cat', 'deer', 'dog', 'frog', 'horse', 'ship', 'truck')`.
 For expediency, these images are pretty small (32×32×3).
-This can make classification a bit tricky--human performance is only about 94%.
+This can make classification a bit tricky---human performance is only about 94%.

 ![example image](https://github.com/bassaad17/tdi_pub/blob/main/dsf-miniprojects/images/5_tf_frog.png)

-The image above is a frog - now you see it! :)
+The image above is a frog---now you see it! :)

 TensorFlow is a popular framework as it is an open-source software library for "dataflow" programming.
 Computations are expressed as stateful dataflow graphs.
 The name TensorFlow derives from the operations neural networks perform on multidimensional data arrays (AKA "tensors").